-- (1) Availability of information submitted by the owner or operator and of District analyses of the effect on air quality for public inspection in at least one location in the area affected; - (2) Notice by prominent advertisement in the area affected of the location of the source information and the District's analyses of the effect on air quality; - (3) Mailing a copy of the notice required in paragraph (g)(2) of this rule to the following persons: The applicant, the Administrator of U. S. EPA through Region 9, the Air Resources Board, affected local air pollution control districts, the chief executives of the city and county or the onshore area that is geographically closest to where the major stationary source or major modification would be located, any comprehensive regional land use planning agency, and State, Federal Land Manager, or Indian Governing Body whose lands may be affected by emissions from the regulated activity; and, - (4) A 30-day period for submittal of public comments. - (h) The Executive Officer may combine public notices to avoid duplication provided that all required public notice requirements are satisfied.
+- (1) Availability of information submitted by the owner or operator and of District analyses of the effect on air quality for public inspection in at least one location in the area affected.
+This requirement may be met by making these materials available at a physical location or on the District public website; - (2) Notice by prominent advertisement in the area affected of the location of the source information and the District's analyses of the effect on air qualityPosting of the notice on the District public website for the duration of the public comment period.
+Each posting shall include: the public notice, the draft permit, and information on how to access the administrative record for the draft permit.
+The public notice or a link to the public notice will be placed on a web page that is dedicated to listing all public notices under this provision; - (3) Mailing a copy of the notice required in paragraph (g)(2) of this rule to the following persons: The applicant, the Administrator of U. S. EPA through Region 9, the Air Resources Board, affected local air pollution control districts, the chief executives of the city and county or the onshore area that is geographically closest to where the major stationary source or major modification would be located, any comprehensive regional land use planning agency, and State, Federal Land Manager, or Indian Governing Body whose lands may be affected by emissions from the regulated activity; and,

+- (4) A 30-day period for submittal of public comments. - (h) The Executive Officer may combine public notices to avoid duplication provided that all required public notice requirements are satisfied.